Monitoring Azure App-Services

 The Azure App-Services sensor is automatically deployed and installed after you install the Instana agent.

 Restriction: Azure App-Services support only Windows workload.

-Note: Learn about the other supported Azure services with our Azure documentation.
+Note: Learn about the other supported Azure services with Azure documentation.

 - Metrics collection

-Azure App Service sensor can be disabled and it can be filtered by tags and resource groups.
-It is possible to configure Azure App Service sensor via agent configuration in
+You can disable the Azure App Service sensor and filter the Azure App Service sensor by using tags and resource groups.
+To configure the Azure App Service sensor, edit the agent configuration file

 com.instana.plugin.azure.appservice: # Valid values: true, false enabled: false # enabled (true) by default # Comma separated list of tags in key:value format include_tags: # Comma separated list of tags in key:value format exclude_tags: # Comma separated list of resource groups include_resource_groups: # Comma separated list of resource groups exclude_resource_groups: